Albright Memorial Building: Building Information

-The Albright Memorial Library was constructed from June 16, 1891 though May 25th, 1893.
-Green and Wicks, an architectural firm from Boston, were the architects of the new library, while Conrad Schroeder was responsible for its construction.
+The Albright Memorial Library was constructed from June 16, 1891 though May 25, 1893.
+Green and Wicks, an architectural firm from Buffalo, were the architects of the new library, while Conrad Schroeder was responsible for its construction.
 At the request of John Albright, the exterior of the building was based on the Musee de Cluny, which is located in Paris, France.
 To achieve this, they used Indiana limestone and Medina stone for exterior and Spanish tiles for the roof.
 Carvings, including lion statues and owls, decorate the exterior building.

 The library’s interior includes intricate oak wood, or similar woods stained to match.
 The first floor contains three fireplaces made of Italian marble.
 These seem to be used even though the library was built to be compatible with steam heat and electricity.
 The first floor contains mosaic Italian marble floors.
 A notable feature of the second floor are Mycenaean marble pillars that existed surrounding the original overlook into the circulation department.
 The original railing for this overlook was made of intricate wood designs.
 During the winter of 1954 through 1955, renovations to the library closed the floor of the reference department.
 Today, sections of the original railing are displayed on a wall in the Reference Section as decoration.

 The grounds of the Albright Memorial Library were originally designed by landscape architect Frederick Law Olmsted.
 It is designated as Job #1349 under the Olmsted, Olmsted, and Eliot name.
 The original plans contain a variety of plants and shrubbery.
 It is unknown if this project was ever completed.
 If it was completed, it would have been replaced with landscape design adapted to the changing tastes over the course of the early 20th century.
 The Daughters of the American Revolution donated a dogwood tree, which was planted in the center of the front lawn at the library.
 In 2001, the gardens were restored to the original Olmsted design using a mix of modern aesthetics and the original plans.
 This project was funded by an Urban Forestry Grant from the United States Forestry Service.
 Unfortunately, the landscape surrounding the Albright Memorial Library changed once again due a project to create rainwater cisterns.
 Today, the area surrounding the Albright Memorial Library is primarily composed of small shrubs, some trees, and flowers.